daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

   on that TF, we can drop down into 1m chart
 * So we will have two layers (Minor and Major) of our Buyside and Sellside, and at 2:00pm we will see how some of these levels will be taken
 * We are looking for a Market Structure and opportunities, and it will be clear.
-If we will see something we like, then we can put money on.
+If we see something we like, then we can put money on.
+* We will look if Lower H than Daily H was formed to find an opportunity for Long.
+And we will look if Higher Low was formed, which is Higher than Daily L to find an opportunity for Short
+* In addition to it, what can happen in the last hour or 45 minutes, or macros in that last hour...
+There can be opportunity for the Market to expand.
+So if we are on the right side of the Market and we have some partials left, we can catch something additionally

 ### ICT 2024 Mentorship \ September 09, 2024
 [ICT 2024 Mentorship \ September 09, 2024](https://www.youtube.com/live/Onca4KgfQB4?si=LQ5XCClyBomDqYdv)